Skip to Content

 ● After mowing damp grass

-You must ensure that you mow the grass at the right time again so that it doesn’t become so tall, and you don’t put yourself in danger by mowing it when it’s wet again.
-And take proper care of your mower and its blades so that you can use them properly next time.
+You must ensure that you mow the grass at the right time again so that it doesn’t become so tall, and you don’t put yourself in danger by cutting it when it’s wet again.
+Take proper care of your mower and its blades so you can use them properly next time.

 ● Take preemptive measures